Kepong Baru MRT station

-Kepong Baru MRT station is an elevated Mass Rapid Transit (MRT) station in Kepong, Kuala Lumpur, Malaysia.
-Serving the Putrajaya Line, the station is located along Jalan Kepong near the junction with Jalan Api Api 1.
+The Kepong Baru MRT station is an elevated mass rapid transit (MRT) station in Kepong, Kuala Lumpur, Malaysia.
+Served by the MRT Putrajaya Line, the station is located along Jalan Kepong near the junction with Jalan Api Api 1 and Jalan Kepong Baru.

 The station began operations on 16 June 2022 as part of Phase One operations of the Putrajaya Line.
-Like the other elevated stations on the line, Kepong Baru station will have a Serambi-style design with the Japanese zen designs.
+Like the other elevated stations on the line, Kepong Baru station has a Serambi-style design complimented with Japanese zen features.
 The station is designed by Ong&Ong.